Krav Maga vs Muay Thai: cons and pros of each style.

-Obviously, there are situations when your life may be in danger and when you have to quickly eliminate the attacker as quickly as possible with all means needed to do it and that's where Krav Maga shines.
+There are situations when your life may be in danger and when you have to eliminate the attacker as quickly as possible.
+And you have to use all the skills you've got to do it.
+That is where Krav Maga shines.
 It will provide you tools to deal with multiple aggressors or an attacker armed with a knife.
-Muay Thai doesn't teach how to fight with an armed person, however, a high-level Muay Thai can be employed to deal with a regular attacker on the street as well.